 For the headboard braces, we just kind of played around with it until it looked right to us but there’s some wiggle room here if you want to change things up.
 The main thing for me is that these braces lined with the legs underneath so that it looks like the braces go through the bed and become the legs.
 These braces are also made with sandwiched 1x4s.
 They’re attached using wood glue.
 We clamped them and allowed them to dry before working with the them.

-The long brace is 32″ l with a 45-degree angle and the shorter brace is 9″ with a 21-degree angle.
+The long brace is 36″ l with a 45-degree angle and the shorter brace is 10 3/8″ with a 21-degree angle.
 Both measured from long end to long end.

 The top of the brace is clipped, in keeping with the design, and is attached from the back with the pocket holes from the back of the headboard.